chavangorakh1999/orderManagement-ms/README.md

 **Testing**
 - Wrote all 69 tests following TDD discipline (tests before implementation)
-- Helped debug the `delivered` status showing as "in progress" instead of "completed" in `OrderStatusTracker` (the `isFinalStatus` guard fix)
+- Configured `mongodb-memory-server` for isolated, deterministic server tests

 **Best Practices Enforcement**
 - Flagged that `totalAmount` must never be trusted from the client
-- Recommended `--runInBand` for Jest when tests share singleton stores
+- Recommended `--runInBand` for Jest when tests share a MongoDB connection
 - Pointed out that list endpoints should always return `200` with empty array, never `404`

 The AI was used to **accelerate implementation** while architectural and design decisions were made collaboratively.
 All generated code was reviewed, understood, and adapted to requirements before being committed.